soundcloud/Axt/README.md

 ### Check for a value

-We can check the value of a toggle:
+We can check the value of a toggle.

 ```swift
 func testValue() async {